-Off-brand major appliances for $250 are a common Black Friday special at stores like Sears, Home Depot and Lowe’s.
-There’s nothing at all wrong with them.
+Off-brand major appliances for $250 are a common Black Friday special to get you in the door at stores like Sears, Home Depot and Lowe’s.
+Unlike Black Friday electronics, there’s nothing at all wrong with them.
 If you don’t mind fighting a crowd and dealing with limited quantities and likely backorders, this is a way to get a good deal.
 But it doesn’t help you the other 364 days of the year.

 Appliances often go on sale in the spring, in hopes of luring in people looking to spend their tax refunds.
 You can get a slight discount on new, name-brand appliances at the big-box stores this way.
 Selection at the outlets and used appliance stores tends to be lower during this time because people spend their tax refunds there too.